by Dr. Lawrence Wilson

 HOW TO DO SKIN BRUSHING

-The following method may seem a little unusual, but it what I suggest at this time (August 2015).
+The following method may seem a little unusual, but it what we suggest at this time (August 2015).
 Skin brushing may be done with the skin dry or with the skin wet.
-At this time, I think the most important is with the skin wet.
+At this time, we think the most important is with the skin wet.
 In fact, brushing the skin can be the main part of your showering or bathing.

 For wet skin brushing: